HMS Tartar (1801): Battle of Anholt

 About half of the Danish invasion force managed to board fourteen gunboats on the western side of Anholt and make their escape that way.
 The Battle of Anholt cost the British only two killed and 30 wounded.
 The Danes lost their commander, three other officers, and 50 men killed.
 The British captured, besides the wounded, five captains, nine lieutenants, and 504 rank and file, as well as three pieces of artillery, 500 muskets, and 6,000 rounds of ammunition.
 In addition, Sheldrake's two captured gunboats resulted in another two lieutenants of the Danish Navy and 119 men falling prisoner.

 The Danish troops came from the 2nd Battalion of Jutland Sharp Shooters, 4th Battalion 2d Regiment Jutland Jagers, and the 4th Battalion 1st Regiment Jutland Infantry.
 Maurice sent a flag of truce to Jutland offering to release the prisoners on their parole not to serve until exchanged.
 Baker proposed that if the Danish authorities agreed to these terms, that he would take all the prisoners to Randers to exchange for the officers and crew of the sloop Pandora which had wrecked off Jutland on 13 February 1811.

-Because the Admiralty had declared the island of Anholt a vessel, "HMS Anholt", for administrative purposes, Tartar shared with her and Sheldrake in the head money for the battle and for gunboats No.1 and No. 7, which Sheldrake had taken.
+Because the Admiralty had declared the island of Anholt a vessel, "HMS Anholt", for administrative purposes, Tartar shared with her and Sheldrake in the head money for the battle and for gunboats No. 1 and No. 7, which Sheldrake had taken.
 HMS Anholt also had a schooner, the Anholt, as a tender.
 She had been cruising looking for enemy vessels but had returned in time to take part in the battle.
 All four vessels, i.e., including the island HMS Anholt, also shared in the money for the ordnance stores captured.
 In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Anholt 27 March 1811" to the remaining British survivors of the battle.

 Tartar and Ethalion captured St. Helena (4 June), St. Johannes (5 June), St. Alexa (26 June), and the packet of Abo (4 July).
 On 17 June they captured Commerce.
 A month later, on 27 July 1811, Tartar and Ethalion were in sight when Fisgard captured St Ivan.
 In June and July the two warships also captured the Danish galiots Nos.
-7 and 9, St. Peter', St. Simeon, and the sloop Expressen.
+7 and 9, St. Peter, St. Simeon, and the sloop Expressen.

+Fate

-FateTartar grounded on 18 August 1811 on Dagö Island off the coast of Estonia and sprang a leak.
+Tartar grounded on 18 August 1811 on Dagö Island off the coast of Estonia and sprang a leak.
 Her crew was able to refloat her but she continued to fill with water.
-Baker then ran her ashore on 21 August at Kahar Islet, midway between Dagö Island and the Isle of Worms; he later burnt her to prevent her capture.Ethalion rescued all her crew, who then were reassigned to other ships on the Baltic station.
+Baker then ran her ashore on 21 August at Kahar Islet, midway between Dagö Island and the Isle of Worms; he later burnt her to prevent her capture.

+Ethalion rescued all her crew, who then were reassigned to other ships on the Baltic station.
 A court martial on 23 October honorably acquitted Captain Baker, his officers, and crew of Tartar's loss.

 Curiously, there are prize money notices crediting Tartar and Ethalion with the capture on 11 September of Primus.